Antoine Walker: Miami Heat (2005–2007)

 On August 2, 2005, Walker was involved in a five-team, 13-player deal (the largest trade in NBA history) that sent him from the Celtics to the Miami Heat.
 The Celtics received Curtis Borchardt, Qyntel Woods, the draft rights of Albert Miralles, and draft picks in the deal.
 The move reunited Walker with Celtics teammate Gary Payton.
 The Heat played Walker mostly off the bench, and he rotated between both forward positions.
-Though he struggled early to adjust to this role, by the end of the season he was a force for the Heat, finishing the season with averages of 12.2 points and 5.1 rebounds a game as the team's main scorer off the bench.
+He finished the season with averages of 12.2 points and 5.1 rebounds a game as the team's main scorer off the bench.
 Walker also led the team in overall 3-point shots made for the season, and increased his 3-point, free throw and overall shooting percentages.

-In the playoffs his production would increase, as he would be the third leading scorer for the team while making crucial three-point baskets and posting 20 points in four different playoff games including 23 against the New Jersey Nets in the closing game of the conference semifinals.
+In the playoffs his production would increase, as he would be the third leading scorer for the team, posting 20 points in four different playoff games, including 23 against the New Jersey Nets in the closing game of the conference semifinals.
 Miami advanced to the NBA Finals and faced the Dallas Mavericks, with Walker posting 13.8 points per game in the series as the Heat won the NBA championship in 6 games.
 In the title clinching sixth game in Dallas, Walker contributed 14 points and 11 rebounds.
 Walker's production dipped in the 2006–2007 season as he averaged 8.5 points a game and 4.3 rebounds.
 The Heat failed to repeat as champions following a first round loss to the Chicago Bulls.

 Minnesota Timberwolves (2007–2008)

 On October 24, 2007, Walker was traded to the Minnesota Timberwolves along with Michael Doleac, Wayne Simien, a first-round draft pick and cash considerations in exchange for Ricky Davis and Mark Blount.
 On June 27, 2008, Walker was dealt to the Memphis Grizzlies along with Marko Jarić, Greg Buckner, and the rights to O. J. Mayo, for Mike Miller, Brian Cardinal, Jason Collins, and the rights to Kevin Love.
 After appearing in just two preseason games and remaining inactive throughout the opening months of the regular season, he was waived by the Grizzlies on December 19, 2008.

-Mets de Guaynabo (2010)
+Mets de Guaynabo (2010) and Idaho Stampede (2010–2012)

-In February 2010, Walker signed with the Guaynabo Mets along with former Chicago Bulls player Marcus Fizer.
+In February 2010, Walker signed with the Guaynabo Mets, along with former Chicago Bulls player Marcus Fizer.
 Walker was released on April 1, 2010.

-Idaho Stampede (2010–2012)

 On May 6, 2010, ESPN reported that Walker was trying to return to the NBA.
 On December 7, 2010, Walker was acquired by Idaho Stampede of the NBA Development League.
 It was reported in April 2012 that Walker had announced his retirement after two years with the Stampede.

 Personal life

-Walker was previously engaged to reality star Evelyn Lozada of Basketball Wives from 1998 until 2008.
-Walker was raised and born on the Chicago's south-side and attended Mount Carmel high school.
+Walker was born and raised on the South Side of Chicago.
+He attended Mount Carmel High School.
+Walker was engaged to reality star Evelyn Lozada of Basketball Wives from 1998 until 2008.